Skip to main content

 4. The historical credit score files must not be used to, directly or indirectly, identify any specific individual.
 Users must comply with the Terms and Conditions, which contain important information on the permitted uses and restrictions for the data contained in the historical credit score files.

 When using the historical credit score files, it's important for users to understand that the “common” Loan Identifier matches the Loan Identifiers published in our disclosure datasets.
 The Loan Identifier does not correspond to the Fannie Mae Loan Number or Lender Loan Number.
-The historical credit score files are primarily intended to be combined with the MBS disclosures, or Historical Loan Performance or CRT datasets to perform the analytics needed to implement VantageScore 4.0.
+The historical credit score files are primarily intended to be combined with the MBS disclosures, or Historical Loan Performance or CRT datasets to perform analytics in accordance with any usage limitation in the Terms and Conditions.

 What Loan Identifiers Will Match